TIP SHEET

 Know Your Employees’ Locations

-With employees working from anywhere, it’s vital for employers to know their exact locations, especially for fully remote workers.
-That’s because many paid leave laws apply only for employees working in certain jurisdictions.
-And the growth of more flexible working arrangements also has prompted some employees to move and not inform their employer.
-Make sure you have processes in place to know where your workers are located.
+It’s crucial that employers know their employees’ exact locations, especially for fully remote workers.
+That’s because many paid leave laws only apply to employees working in certain jurisdictions.
+Additionally, the growth of more flexible working arrangements has made it easier for employees to move locations without their employer’s knowledge.
+Make sure you have processes in place to accurately track your employees and ensure compliance with all relevant regulations.

 paid leave clipboard icon govdocs